RebeccaRoach/battleofthebards/README.md

-# battleofthebards
-Poetry game that gives players clues about famous poems
+## Poetry Game API
+### Django REST API that sends json data related to famous poems (text, questions, and clues)
+Consumed by Battle of the Bards - Game